Adirondack Balloon Festival takes flights in front of record crowd

 Donahue said they expected more, but pilots couldn’t return due to massive amounts of traffic from the record crowd returning home.

-"They just couldn't get back in.
-There was no way to do bother," Donahue said.
+“They just couldn’t get back in.
+There was no way to do both,” Donahue said.

 Donahue said as much as he was enjoying the weather, the efforts of others in the community are what makes the event possible.